Dubai Taxes 2025: All taxes including the new corporate tax explained (UPDATE)

 There are different methods of calculating the tax for international companies.

-One method of calculating the tax for international companies is the so-called "profit netting".
-This involves calculating the company's profits in each country and then adding them up.
+One method of calculating tax for international companies is known as "profit offsetting".
+This involves calculating the company's profits in each country and then totalling them.
 The tax is then applied to the total profit.

-Another method is "profit sharing".
-Here, the profit of the company is divided between the different countries in which it operates.
+Another method is "profit splitting".
+Here, the company's profit is split between the various countries in which it operates.
 The tax is then applied to the profit made in Dubai.

 Exemptions from tax liability in Dubai